Alzheimer’s, Dementia,

 Alzheimer’s disease can begin in the brain decades before symptoms ever show up.
 It quietly continues to progress as the person lives out their daily life, unaware of its deadly presence.
 By the time symptoms appear, there is already too much damage.

 The best solution that the medical industry has to offer is to keep the patient safe and try to keep them engaged as much as possible.
-Constant mental stimulation and brain challenges have shown to be effective ways to slow down the symptoms.
+Constant mental stimulation and brain challenges have been shown to be effective ways to slow down the symptoms, which is why specialized memory care in Ann Arbor, Michigan, plays such a vital role in supporting individuals facing Alzheimer’s disease.

-Having constant care that provides safety and encouragement for patients is a key element in the quality of life that is available for patients that suffer from Alzheimer’s Disease.
+Having constant care that provides safety and encouragement for patients is a key element in the quality of life that is available for patients who suffer from Alzheimer’s Disease.

 It is common to confuse dementia with Alzheimer’s disease, but, in reality, dementia is a symptom of the disease, not the cause of it.
 Where Alzheimer’s disease is a specific medical term, dementia is more of a general term.